-The referees may take separate mortgages and other securities for the whole, or convenient portions of the purchase money, of such parts of the property as are directed by the Court to be sold on credit, for the shares of any known owner of full age, in the name of such owner; and for the shares of an infant, in the name of the guardian of such infant; and for other shares, in the name of the Clerk of the County and his successors in office.
+The referees may take separate mortgages and other scearities for the whole, or convenient portions of the purchase money, of such parts of the property as are directed by the Court to be sold on credit, for the shares of any known owner of full age, in the name of such owner; and for the shares of an infant, in the name of the guardian of such infant; and for other shares, in the name of the Clerk of the Courty and his successors in office.

 Comment.
-The portion of former Section 777 providing for collection of the security by the referee is continued in Section 873.750.
-The portion that specified in whose name the security is to be taken, and particularly the portion providing for taking security in the name of the county clerk, is not continued because it is unnecessary.
+The portion of former Section 777 providing for collection of the security by the referee is continued in Section 373.750.
+The portion that specified in whose name the security is to be taken is not continued because it is unnecessary.
+The portion providing for taking security in the name of the county clerk is not continued because it is inappropriate under modern conditions.